 Now, all of this to say these are just some fun tools!
 When how to make a video course, you need a mic.
 Oh, and the other thing is this mic, I use these mics all the time.
 So this is Audio-Technica AT2020, so it’s my favorite mic.
 I love this mic.
 I use it for all of my videos, all the sales videos.
 It’s being used right now actually.
 So I’m just going to turn this off and, all right.
 So that is our video stuff.
 I don’t have crazy camera equipment.
 I will probably end up upgrading my camera equipment eventually because we’ve been doing a lot more video.
 These videos are super simple to do.
 Just a webcam is all you need.

-All right, let's switch the camera here, and then we're going to go and share a different screen.
-So, right.
-All right, now I'm sharing my whole screen and we're going to go through and look at some software.
-So right now you’re looking at a piece of software called Camtasia.
+Right now you’re looking at a piece of software called Camtasia.
 Camtasia is a screen recording and video editing software.
 There’s a free trial for it.
 It is preferred, I think is probably one of the only ones that you can use on Windows.
 So basically what it does is it lets you on a Windows machine, you can record your screen and then you can record your audio, and then you can edit that and it’ll record the webcam too.

-So it'll record the different feeds and then it will let you move them around, splice them, cut them, you can even do some background noise editing stuff.
+It’ll record the different feeds and then it will let you move them around, splice them, cut them, you can even do some background noise editing stuff.
 So it ends up being a pretty nice piece of software too.
 When you don’t know too much about video editing, Camtasia works well.

 Let’s look at a sales video.
 Do you want to see a sales video?
 What have I done in ScreenFlow?
 So we’re going to look at some VSLs.
 Oh, there’s one.
 Okay.
 So this is a web development video sales letter that I did.
 There’s no camera on it.
 So there’s no like face video, there’s no full-motion video.
 But I want to show you kind of how I built it, you know?
-So basically what I did was I had a PowerPoint presentation.
+Basically, what I did was I had a PowerPoint presentation.
 Here, I’m going to … Let’s exit out of this a little bit.

-So this is the inside of ScreenFlow.
-So I had a PowerPoint presentation, I wrote a script and I added, I created some PowerPoint slides out of that script.
+This is the inside of ScreenFlow.
+I had a PowerPoint presentation, I wrote a script and I added, I created some PowerPoint slides out of that script.
 So the script is typical video sales letter stuff and then I overlaid some video on top of it.
 But to get that underlying VSL pretty well dialed in, I recorded it using ScreenFlow.
 And you can see like right here, there’s a little applet.
 You hit the record button after you configure it, but you hit the record button and then your webcam is recording, your screen is recording and your audio is recording.

 … address, phone number.
 Now, your website needs to attract-